 DAC with digitally adjusted lossless volume control

 The DAC chip is the ES9018K2M that we also use in the 9018D and the other 9018 series DACs.
 It is great chip with a very transparent sound and also has the ability to control the volume digitally.
 We use a potmeter to set the output volume level from the DAC chip.
-The sound doesn’t have to go through the potmeter as it would have to with a normal analog volume control.
-In the UDA18 the DAC chip reads the setting of the volume potmeter and sets the output volume accordingly.
+The sound doesn’t have to go through this potmeter as normally with an analog volume control.
+In the UDA18 the DAC chip reads the setting of this volume control potmeter and sets the output volume accordingly.